Need motorcycle insurance? Compare policies available from RAA and get your two wheels covered.

 - Cover for loss or damage caused by fire, theft, attempted theft, malicious damage, storm, hail, flood and collision

-- $500 cover for rider safety equipment
+- Up to $750 cover for rider safety equipment

-- New motorcycle replacement for up to two years
+- New motorcycle replacement for up to two years (subject to local availability)

 - Freedom to choose your repairer

-- Lifetime guarantee on all authorised repairs
+- Lifetime guarantee on repairs if you choose an RAA approved crash repairer

 - Claims handled in South Australia